Anksus/anksus.me/data/authors/default.md

 Apart from cool tech stuff, I love watching anime.
 I have a great desire to make movies as Makoto Shinkai produces.
 I sketch anime characters in my free time.
 I get way too excited about supercars.
 I've attended a lot of supercar rallies.
 This year I went to Valley Run 2021.

-I strive to bring energy, technical knowledge, and a strong desire to learn with me wherever I go.
+Feel free to connect with me!